RakhithJK/wazuh-wazuh-qa-wiki/QACTL-tool-use-guide.md

 QACTL consists of several different and independent modules.
 We can interact with these modules through the configuration file written in `YAML` format.

-This file consists of 4 main sections:
+This file consists of 5 main sections:

-- `deployment`: Section to specify the environment deployment information.
+- **deployment**: Section to specify the environment deployment information.
 It can be with vagrant or docker.
-- `provision`: Section for specifying provisioning information for an environment.
+- **provision**: Section for specifying provisioning information for an environment.
+- **tasks**: Section to indicate the set of tasks that will be launched in the environment.
-- `tests`: Section to indicate the set of tests to be run in the environment.
+- **tests**: Section to indicate the set of tests to be run in the environment.
-- `config`: Section to specify custom `qa-ctl` configuration such as logging.
+- **config**: Section to specify custom `qa-ctl` configuration such as logging.

 All of these sections have different configurable fields, some required, some optional, and declared by default if not given.
 In the next points of this guide, every field will be explained so the user can understand it better.